 - ARCO Chemical Company's Channelview plant was the site of another industrial explosion that occurred just after midnight on July 5, 1990, killing 17 workers and flattening an area the size of a city block.
 It is believed the petrochemical plant developed explosive conditions when an important oxygen analyzer malfunctioned, leading operators to let oxygen levels to increase to dangerous levels.
 ARCO agreed to pay $3,481,300 in penalties proposed by OSHA - the largest monetary settlement on record for safety violations.

 Get Justice For Your Loss - Our Houston Industrial Accident Attorneys Can Help

 The sudden death of a loved one in an industrial accident can leave family members feeling confused and in disbelief.

 Filing a lawsuit may be the last thing on your mind, but it is important explore your right to wrongful death compensation now in order to secure your family's future financial security.

-For nearly 40 years, Neal Davis and Jed Silverman have helped families across Houston, Texas and the country find closure and healing in all types of cases.
+For 20 years, Neal Davis has helped families across Houston, Texas and the country find closure and healing in all types of cases.
 We offer aggressive representation and have secured a settlement without going to trial in many cases like yours.
 Our expert services are backed by our No Fee Unless We Win Guarantee, so there's nothing to lose.
 Give us a call today to get started on your case.